antistereov/rust-audio-exploration/README.md

 ### Development

-I develop in [VS Code](https://code.visualstudio.com/).
+I use [VS Code](https://code.visualstudio.com/).
 You can find a guide on how to set up debugging for tauri right [here](https://tauri.app/v1/guides/debugging/vs-code/).

 #### VS Code Extensions